 The diameter of a 6-32 tap is 0.1380 inches with a tap drill size of No. 36.
-Here is a tap drill size chart online that you can refer to if you’re unsure about the sizes and measurements.
+Here is a tap drill sizing chart online that you can refer to if you’re unsure about the sizes and measurements.

 Taps are commonly used to cut threads for screws and bolts into plastic, wood, or metal.
 So, a hole for a specific size is required for the tap.
 Also, an improper drill bit size would not let the tap fit in the hole.

-And as we detailed above, the 6-32 tap drill size must be No. 36.
+And as detailed above, the 6-32 tap drill size must be No. 36.
 You can use it for iron, stainless steel, aluminum, brass, copper, plastic, bronze, and nickel-based materials.